Do teachers complain too much? Should we stop complaining and instead become teacher activists?

 “Look, I know teaching is a difficult job, OK?” he continued, “But do you honestly think nurses, prison officers, social workers, have it any easier?
 Public sector jobs are getting a bashing at the moment.
 Everyone’s having a hard time.
 Teachers need to stop complaining.”

 At first, it was hard to feel anything other than a tidal wave of rage in response to his point.
 How dare he?
-Didn’t he realise that teachers were on their knees?
+Didn’t he realise that some teachers were on their knees?
 I’d left teaching because I’d come to the realisation that it was either quit the profession or relinquish my grip on sanity.
-I could see friends who were still teaching feeling desperate to get out.
-People need to know what is going on: they need to see how awful teaching can be.
+I could see friends who were still teaching feeling desperate.
+People need to know what is going on; they need to see how incredibly hard teaching can be.